0n0w1c/Ore-ganizer/faq.md

 ## Why was the Aquilo Island map generator resource added?

 Aquilo map generation works a little differently: ice islands are placed wherever resources are generated.
-So if you choose the *No resources* preset, no islands will be created on Aquilo.
+So if the *No resources* preset is selected, no islands will be created on Aquilo.
 This resource setting will generate ice islands without resources, producing *vanilla-like* map generation.

 ## What effect will it have with other map presets?